Bubblyworld/jspm/examples/browser/README.md

 # Browser
 The default environment for the CLI is the browser, which allows the users to treat JSPM as a modern importmap package manager.
-In this workflow, the users go through the integration of an existing `index.html` file and a javascript file that has a React app.
+In this workflow, the users go through the CLI integration of an existing `index.html` file and a javascript file that has a React app.

 ## Initialization